Read and learn about career descriptions, required skills/education, salaries & job outlook

 - Job Postings – Get a real look at what a job entails and what employers require.
 Start your search with Indeed.

-TALK with professionals to gather first-hand career information
+Talk with professionals to gather first-hand career information

 - UWM Career Fairs – Career fairs provide the opportunity to talk to employers about careers, required skills, internships, etc. Check out the Prepare for a Career Fair Tip Sheet.

-EXPERIENCE the careers and work environments you are considering
+Experience the careers and work environments you are considering

 - UWM Student Organizations – Many organizations go on company tours and have professionals come speak about their careers.
 Identify organizations related to your major and/or interests on the Student Involvement website.

 - Part-Time Jobs, Internships, and Volunteering – All allow you to test out career ideas, build your resume, and develop skills.
+Use Handshake and Indeed to locate jobs/internships and CCBLLR for volunteer opportunities.
+Also attend the UWM Career Fairs.